tjqadri101/SLogo/README.md

 	The following public methods are mainly for for-loops and if-trees, in other types of Nodes where they're irrelevant they will be override with do nothing
 	- AbstractNode getStartingNode()
 	- AbstractNode getEndingNode()
+	- void setStartingNode()
+	- void setEndingNode()

-- Class IfNode extends AbstractNode
+- Class IfNode extends AbstractNode implements Token
-- Class ForNode extends AbstractNode
+- Class ForNode extends AbstractNode implements Token
-- Class ActionNode extends AbstractNode
+- Class ActionNode extends AbstractNode implements Token
 - ... (more to add)
 - Class FdNode extends ActionNode
 - (more actions extends action node)